UtshoData/Brain-Tumor-classification-problem-using-deep-learning-and-XAI/README.md

 ### Installation <a name="installation"></a>

 * Datasets: The complete set of files is publicly available and can be downloaded from Kaggle.
 Alternatively, you can find the folder (titled _Brain-MRI_) in my Github repository [here].
-* Others: The code can be run in [Google Colab](https://colab.research.google.com/github/nazianafis/Brain-Tumor-Classification/blob/main/Brain_Tumor_Classify.ipynb) as an Interactive Python Notebook (ipynb).
+* Others: The code can be run in [Notebook](https://github.com/UtshoData/Brain-Tumor-classification-problem-using-deep-learning-and-XAI/blob/main/Brat.ipynb) as an Interactive Python Notebook (ipynb).
 No additional installation is required.
     - Colaboratory allows you to use and share Jupyter notebooks with others without having to download, install, or run anything on your own computer (other than a browser).

 ### Project Motivation <a name="project-motivation"></a>